Abhinendra2016/BLOCKSHARE-3.0/README.md

 # Contributors

-We want to express our gratitude to the following individuals who have contributed to the success of Bloch Share in various ways:
+We want to express our gratitude to the following individuals who have contributed to the success of Block Share in various ways:

 # Project Contributors

-We extend our sincere appreciation to the following individuals who have contributed significantly to the development and success of Bloch Share:
+We extend our sincere appreciation to the following individuals who have contributed significantly to the development and success of Block Share:

 - **Abhinendra Pratap SINGH**
   - Full-stack developer: Led the implementation of both front-end and back-end components, and managed the deployment phase.